01mf02/jq-lang-spec/semantics.typ

 = Evaluation Semantics <semantics>

+// TODO: variables and labels must be disjoint!

 In this section, we will show how to transform a filter $phi$ to a lambda term $[|phi|]$, such that $[|phi|]$ is a function that takes an input value $v$ and returns the stream of values that the filter $phi$ outputs when given the input $v$.